maybites/TextureSharing/README.md

 2. Open Blender > Menu >  Preferences > Add-ons > search for and enable the 'Spout' add-on

-3. Press the button to install the SpoutGL library via pip.
+3. Press the button to install the SpoutGL or syphonpy library via pip.

-4. Once the SpoutGL library is installed, disable and reenable the addon.
+4. Once the library is installed, disable and reenable the addon.

 5. Save and close preferences.

 ## Usage

-Currently it is only possible to send Spout streams, but not to receive them.
+Currently it is only possible to send Spout and Syphon streams, but not to receive them.

 For streaming you need a Camera object.